 It is plain to see that states with a high percentage of open highways that encourage high rates of speed have the highest per capita fatality rates.
 It is a wonder why insurance companies have not taken this fact into consideration and raised the insurance premiums for drivers in theses states accordingly.

-If you have been injured in an auto accident, the expert car accident attorneys in Dallas at Reyes Browne Reilley can help.
+If you have been injured in an auto accident, the expert car accident attorneys at Reyes Browne Reilley can help.
 Call us today for your FREE consultation!